malvikasharan/EMBL-Teen-2019/posts/2019-07-31-matheli-interview.md

 **Q:** *What is the one non-science thing that you wanna brag about?*

 **A:** I'm pretty good at golf.
-I get to enjoy outdoors, and I often get to travel to different cities play against other teams.
+I get to enjoy outdoors, and I often get to travel to different cities with my team and play against other teams.